Vedbhanushali/FoodDeliveryApp/Docs/lec14/README.md

 # Redux

-Instead of creating context for large scale application we can create a redux store to maintain our data. for small application no need of using redux. can use react context instead of it.
+- Instead of creating context for large scale application we can create a redux store to maintain our data.
+- For small application no need of using redux. can use react context instead of it.

 ## Redux toolkit